It’s January 2024, a new day for the agency.

 ‘What persuaded you to niche, regardless?’

-From 'supplier' to 'specialist'
+The switch from 'supplier' to 'specialist'

 The harsh reality is that most creative/marketing agencies are seen as ‘suppliers’ in the minds of their prospective customers – and treated as such.
 They have to hustle hard (sales/biz dev), put in the hours on outreach (events, emails, social media) and join the beauty parade (creative pitches; competitive tenders) alongside all the other, similar agencies playing the same game.